 - Other comments should appear throughout the code, for example before

-each function describing what the function does, or around more
+each function and function prototype describing what the function does, or around more

 complex pieces of code (e.g. complicated loops or mathmeatical